shoelace-style/shoelace/docs/home.md

 ## Quick Start

-The fastest way to start using Shoelace is with the CDN.
-In the `<head>` section of your page, include these tags.
+The fastest way to get started is with the CDN.
+Add this to your `<head>` section:

 ```html
 <link rel="stylesheet" src="//SOME_CDN/shoelace/shoelace.css">